hyrious/marshal/docs/api.md

 load(data, { ivarToString: "" }); // => RubyObject { "a": 1 }
 load(data, { ivarToString: "_" }); // => RubyObject { "_a": 1 }
 ```

+## dump(value, options?)

+Encode a JavaScript value into Ruby marshal data.
+Returns a `Uint8Array`.
+Note that the `Uint8Array` may not always be the same length as its underlying buffer.
+You should always check the `byteOffset` and `byteLength` when accessing the buffer.

+- `value` {unknown} The JavaScript value.
+- `options` {Object} Encode options.